 Becoming a Surgical Technologist - Guide to Education & Certifications

-Providing the best medical care requires an operating room team of precision-oriented professionals, including surgical technologists.
 These professionals, also known as surgical techs, scrub techs, and O.R. (operating room) techs, work closely with doctors, anesthesiologists, nurses, surgical first assistants, and patients to provide safe and sterile surgical procedures.
 They are often the first to arrive and the last to leave an O.R., charged with ensuring that operating rooms are prepared properly before a procedure and restocking medical supplies such as bandages and gauze as needed.

 From start to finish of a procedure, surgical techs are responsible for a full slate of tasks: preparing an operating room for surgery, sterilizing equipment, wheeling patients to and from an operating room, and tying their team members’ surgical gowns in place.

-In essence, surgical techs ensure everything in the surgical environment is clean and sterile: the facilities, equipment, instruments, and patients’ incisions sites.
+In essence, surgical techs ensure everything in the surgical environment is clean and sterile: the facilities, equipment, instruments, and patients’ incision sites.
 To be a surgical tech is to be meticulously focused on observing the overall view of a medical procedure, ticking off tasks on checklists, having a kind and helpful bedside manner, and depending on specialization, knowing how to prepare robotic equipment prior to surgery.

 While surgical technologists must be fastidiously clean, they must also be precise.
 During surgery, surgical techs perform critical medical support services.
 For instance, a surgical technologist must listen carefully for instructions and hand over sterile tools requested by surgical first assistants and surgeons.
 Having a strong physical and mental constitution is required for surgical techs as they may have to hold surgical instruments or something more vital, such as a patient’s internal organs during operations.